BIIFSweden/FOM_Multiplexed/Extra_QuPath_PixelClassification.md

 ![](img/screenshot_pixelclassification.png?raw=true "Screenshot")

+## Cell Detection and Classification
+We start as before with drawing an annotation of the tissue, then detect and classify cells.
+* start by drawing an annotation for the tissue area.
+* select the annotation
+* `Analyze->Cell detection->Cell detection`: use a `Threshold : 0.5`and `Cell epansion : 2.5µm`
+* open `Classify -> Object classification -> Load object classifier`
+* Apply the classifier `TAMM_combined`

 ## Vessel detection
 In this example we will create selections for the blood vessels based on a single marker (Opal690/CD34).
 `Classify -> Pixel classification -> Create thresholder` could be used as well and is demonstrated [here](https://www.youtube.com/watch?v=WTAgXpuuqNY&t=1443s).
 Instead here we are using `Classify -> Pixel classification -> Train pixel classifier`.
 Knowing how to train a classifier is very useful in case of more complex structures that are characterized e.g. by a combination of marker channels or by a defined texture.

 ### Training a pixel classifier
-* Start by drawing an annotation for the tissue area.

 * in the `Annotations` tab, on the three dots add a class and call it 'Vessel'
 * using the brush tool, draw small areas above pixels belonging to vessels (Opal690 positive).
 * right-click on the annotation to set the class to 'Vessel'